 South of Interstate 5, there were likely plans to extend California 163 as a freeway along the 10th/11th Avenue couplet south to F Street and G Street, which in turn would connect California 163 directly to California 94, the Martin Luther King Jr. Freeway.
 Freeway plans contemplated this freeway connection until around 1984; maps from the 1970s and 1980s routinely showed California 163 signed on 10th Avenue and 11th Avenue.
 Maps still showed California 163 on 10th and 11th Avenue even after the freeway plan was scraped, but it is not clear if California 163 was ever signed on the surface streets.
 Two overhead signs on southbound California 163 just prior to the Interstate 5 interchange were modified in 1999 to eliminate a reference to California 94.
 With redevelopment now occurring throughout downtown San Diego and in the East Village, the freeway plan to connect California 163 to California 94 with a connecting freeway is dead and will not return.

-Views of the Cabrillo Bridge from a path in Balboa Park along the western frontage of the California 163 freeway, looking northeast.
-The Cabrillo Bridge carries Laurel Street/El Prado over California 163/Cabrillo Freeway.
+This series of pictures shows the Cabrillo Bridge (Laurel Street Bridge) from a path in Balboa Park along the western frontage of the California 163 freeway, looking northeast.
+The Cabrillo Bridge carries Laurel Street/El Prado over California 163 (Cabrillo Freeway).
 It was opened in 1915 well before the freeway was constructed; California 163 (then known as U.S. 395) was built in the 1940s, and it was one of the first freeways to be constructed in San Diego.
 The freeway threads through the canyon below the bridge, and a culvert carries the water that used to follow naturally through the canyon.
 The Cabrillo Bridge could easily have more lanes of traffic pass under it, but concerns about an ever-expanding freeway into Balboa Park have prevented any further expansions of the freeway in the canyon.
-For more on the history of this bridge and of California 163 in Balboa Park, visit Cabrillo Bridge (Richard Amero).
 Photos taken 10/26/02.

 These photos provide a view of the Cabrillo Bridge from a path in Balboa Park along the western frontage of the California 163 freeway, looking southeast.
 The bridge was constructed between 1912 and 1914, with San Diego Union-Tribune indicating that then-Assistant Secretary of the Navy Franklin Roosevelt was the first to drive across the new bridge.
 He later became President of the United States.
 The bridge was in full use in 1915 as part of the Panama-California Exposition.
 Photos taken 10/26/02.